Skip to main content

 A neighborhood sushi-and-bento standby that works best for dependable lunch and straightforward roll-and-nigiri orders.
 The win is value and repeatability—keep it classic, add one kitchen item for balance, and treat it like a reliable local rotation spot.

-Sushi & sashimi lunch set, Salmon avocado roll, Chicken katsu bento
+Must-Try Dishes: Sushi & sashimi lunch set, Salmon avocado roll, Chicken katsu bento

-What makes it special: A steady neighborhood sushi-bento shop that’s easy to repeat.
+What Makes it Special: A steady neighborhood sushi-bento shop that’s easy to repeat.

 A hidden-above-the-deli cocktail bar that’s perfect for happy hour when you want a quieter, more deliberate drink without leaving the neighborhood.
 The menu is snackable and specific—pair one house cocktail with one or two deli-leaning bites and call it a complete stop.

-Pastrami Deviled Eggs, Mini Burgers, Franks in a Blanket
+Must-Try Dishes: Pastrami Deviled Eggs, Mini Burgers, Franks in a Blanket

-What makes it special: A tucked-away cocktail bar above a classic deli with a tight, craveable bar menu.
+What Makes it Special: A tucked-away cocktail bar above a classic deli with a tight, craveable bar menu.

 A newer pasta-and-gnocchi spot that can be surprisingly family-friendly when you treat it like a casual early dinner rather than a night-out bar.
 It’s strongest on crowd-pleasing sauces—vodka rigatoni and hearty gnocchi—and it’s easy to share a few plates for picky eaters.

-Spicy rigatoni alla vodka, Gnocchi boscaiola, Gnocchi flight
+Must-Try Dishes: Spicy rigatoni alla vodka, Gnocchi boscaiola, Gnocchi flight

-What makes it special: Gnocchi-forward menu built for sharing and easy kid-appeal.
+What Makes it Special: Gnocchi-forward menu built for sharing and easy kid-appeal.

 7.7